Chengdu J-7: Further development

-In 1987, the J-7E was released, having a greatly improved wing, among other improvements.
+In 1987, the J-7E was introduced, having a greatly improved wing, among other improvements.
 It was roughly 45% more maneuverable, and its takeoff and landing performance was greatly increased.
 It was also equipped with a helmet mounted sight, as well as being the first MiG-21 variant to be equipped with HOTAS and a multipurpose display.
 Many of the electronic components were British in origin, such as the gun sight and the multi purpose display.
 The aircraft is capable of using PL-8/Python 3 missiles with both the helmet mounted sight or the radar fire control, but the two are not connected.
 The pilot may use only one system at a time.

-In the mid 1980s, Pakistan requested an aircraft with greater radar capabilities.
+In the mid-1980s, Pakistan requested an aircraft with greater radar capabilities.
 Both the standard radar and the British Marconi radar were plagued by ground clutter, but China did not have any experience with air to ground radar at the time.
 In 1984, Pakistan provided assistance by having their American-trained F-16 pilots provide training on proper ground attack radar operation, which enabled the Chinese to develop the J-7M.
 In the late 1980s, the J-7MP and J-7PG introduced significant upgrades to the radar system by converting to an Italian FIAR Grifo-7 radar, more than tripled the effective range of the radar, as well as greatly increased the maximum angle for target detection.

-The J-7 only reached its Soviet-designed capabilities in the mid 1980s.
+The J-7 only reached its Soviet-designed capabilities in the mid-1980s.
 Being relatively affordable, it was widely exported as the F-7, often with Western systems incorporated, such as to Pakistan.
 There are over 20 different export variants of the J-7, some of which are equipped to use European weaponry, such as French R.550 Magic missiles.
 The Discovery Channel's Wings Over The Red Star series claims that the Chinese intercepted several Soviet MiG-21s en route to North Vietnam (during the Vietnam War), but these aircraft did not perform in a manner consistent with their original specifications, suggesting that the Chinese actually intercepted down-rated aircraft that were intended for export, rather than fully capable production aircraft.
 For this reason, the Chinese had to re-engineer the intercepted MiG-21 airframes in order to achieve their original capabilities.
 China later developed the Shenyang J-8 based both on the expertise gained by the program, and by utilizing the incomplete technical information acquired from the Soviet Ye-152 developmental jet.

 During May 2013, production of the J-7 was permanently terminated, bringing to a close a period of manufacturing stretching almost 50 years.

 At the China International Aviation & Aerospace Exhibition in 2018, a display showing the J-7 as an unmanned platform was shown.